Vin22-03/Day_7_S3_Versoning/README.md

-# AWS S3 Accidental Delete & Recovery (Versioning Demo)
+# AWS S3 Accidental Delete & Recovery (Versioning)

 ## 📌 Objective
 Simulate a real-world AWS S3 incident where a file is accidentally deleted and recovered using S3 **Versioning** and **Delete Markers**.